CVEReports

 {

-// AFTER: Explicitly remove 'photoId' from safe attributes
+// PATCH: Explicitly remove 'photoId' from the list of attributes

 return ArrayHelper::withoutValue(parent::safeAttributes(), 'photoId');